 Dr. Paula J. Carlson began her duties as Luther College’s 10th president July 1, 2014.

-Most recently Carlson served as vice president for mission at St. Olaf College.
+Prior to becoming Luther's president, Carlson served as vice president for mission at St. Olaf College.
 She also held positions as vice president and liaison to the St. Olaf College Board of Regents, and director of the Wendt Center for Character Education and associate dean for academic affairs at the University of Dubuque.

 At the University of Dubuque, Carlson led the development of the Wendt Center, which includes interdisciplinary curricular and co-curricular programs in ethics and character formation in the college, graduate school and seminary.
 She administered a new college core curriculum, coordinating course planning, course and program assessment and faculty development for interdisciplinary components.